richardaspinall/slack-all-breakdowns/README.md

 3. Note the _token_ that is generated (you can find this later under the **Basic Information** tab > **App-Level Tokens**)
 4. Click on the **Event Subscriptions** and toggle **Enable Events**
 5. Underneath click **Subscribe to bot events** and click **Add Bot User Event** choosing the `app_mention` event
-6. In the project create a `.env` file within the `/socketmode` directory and add a `SOCKETMODE` variable setting it to the token from the step 3: `SOCKETMODE=xapp-...`
+6. In the project create a `.env` file within the `/socketmode` directory and add a `SOCKETMODE` variable setting it to the token from step3: `SOCKETMODE=xapp-...`
 7. Start the app by running `npm run socketmode`
 8. In Slack invite the bot to a channel(enter `/invite @[your-appname]`)
 9. Mention the bot `@[your-appname]` - you should see the event come through on the socket